Q: How early do I start talking to my young child about drugs/alcohol? What should I say?

 As your children get older, you can add more detail saying, “Alcohol is for adults, because the adolescent brain is not fully developed and alcohol can have negative effects.”
 Another thing to say is, “As your parents, we expect that you will not use alcohol until you are an adult.”

 In addition, parents can watch for teachable moments.
 When something alcohol-related comes up on television, or something you’ve heard is worth discussing, start with the phrase, “I heard,” and then ask your child what they think.
 “I heard the the girl in the movie say all her friends drink.
 Do you think that is true?”
 Encourage an open dialogue void of judgment or shame, and strive to always stay informed.
-Follow community organizations on their social media accounts, since they often include tips to foster communication, such as Hanley Foundation’s Facebook page and Twitter accounts @HanleyFndn and @TwinzTweet.
+Follow community organizations on their social media accounts, since they often include tips to foster communication, you can find addiction prevention resources on Hanley Foundation’s Facebook page and Twitter account @HanleyFndn

 Q: How do I encourage my pre-teen or teen to fend off peer pressure?